Names: Katye Nash, 27, and Cody Moore, 29

 Katye: A 2,000-square-foot ranch house in La Grange that has three bedrooms and two baths and needed a total renovation.
 It was twice as big as the other house (the one with the inspection problem) but a lot cheaper.
 We discussed the financial commitment and the time and patience it was going to take to fix up this house and decided to take a chance.

 Katye: The day we closed on the house, Cody started ripping up the old floors and appliances.
 By the end of the week, he had already filled an entire dumpster.
 We knocked down an interior wall to make our master closet bigger, and we took the master bathroom and kitchen down to the studs.
 The refrigerator had a leak, so the floor was ruined and had to be completely replaced.
 Also, I am really allergic to cats, and the previous owners had about 10.
 So, when we ripped up the carpet, I had a horrible allergic reaction, and I couldn't go to work for, like, three days.

 So it was a typical home renovation.
 Makes you wonder how couples who do these projects together haven't strangled each other, doesn't it?

 Katye: Honestly, before that renovation, as cliché as it may sound, we NEVER fought.
 Like at all.

 Katye: Yes!
 We are still finishing up some small projects, but overall we are very, very happy with the updates.
 All I can say is, thank you, God, for Cody!
 He did 99% of the renovation himself, and he did it in three months while working a full-time job.
 He is a rockstar.
 I was just there to pick out the paint color and flooring.

 What about your renovated ranch in Oldham County makes you really happy?

 Katye: We have an acre of land, which is really nice for our dogs.
 Looking back, the first two houses would have not met our needs long-term, and we wouldn't have been able to get our new puppy, Rupp.
-It all works out the way it's supposed to.
+It all worked out the way it was supposed to.